Gi60s/challenge-calculator/README.md

 ## Run Automated Tests

+NOTE: I noticed between step 2 and 3 that my terminal tests were randomly unsuccessful based on which terminal was being used.
+As a result I removed terminal tests and kept other unit tests.

 1. Open a terminal and navigate to the project directory.
 2. Run the command `npm test`